How to Sell a House By Owner in Pennsylvania: A PA FSBO Guide

 Enlist the help of a top-rated real estate agent

-Corrigan says she’s had numerous people start out as FSBO, especially in the last few years when the market was so hot that homes seemed to sell themselves.
+Corrigan says she’s had numerous people start as FSBO, especially in the last few years, when the market was so hot that homes seemed to sell themselves.
 “I get called on by sellers who want my opinion before trying FSBO.
-Most of the time they find themselves very overwhelmed in the first week.”
+Most of the time, they find themselves very overwhelmed in the first week.”

 “Statistically, your house is going to sell for more money if you sell through an agent rather than selling on your own,” Forester says.
 “One of the biggest problems you run into as a for sale by owner is being very emotionally involved, which is not great for the negotiations of the sale of the home.”

-Interested in such expertise?
-HomeLight’s Agent Match platform can connect you to top-performing agents in your Pennsylvania market.
+If you’re interested in partnering with an expert, HomeLight’s Agent Match platform can connect you to top-performing agents in your Pennsylvania market.
 Our free tool analyzes over 27 million transactions and thousands of reviews to determine which agent is best for you based on your needs.
 It takes only two minutes to receive your matches.

 Request a cash offer to buy your Pennsylvania home

-Without leaving the Simple Sale platform, you’ll also be able to compare your cash offer to an estimation of what your home would sell for on the open market so you can make an informed decision.
+Without leaving the Simple Sale platform, you can compare your cash offer to an estimation of what your home would sell for on the open market, so you can make an informed decision.

 Ready to sell your Pennsylvania home?